ArticySoftware/Articy3ImporterForUnreal/README.md

 - **"No"** will continue import (no modification to Unreal build files).
 - **"Cancel"** will abort import process.

-> NOTE : The automatic verification process can be disabled inside the project settings > Plugins > Articy importer (uncheck "Verify ArticyRuntime reference inside Unreal Build tools").
+> NOTE : The automatic verification process can be disabled inside the project settings > Plugins > Articy X Importer (uncheck "Verify ArticyRuntime reference inside Unreal Build tools").

-After every export, going back to Unreal will trigger the ArticyImporter plugin to automatically parse the new file and show a prompt to import the changes.
+After every export, going back to Unreal will trigger the ArticyXImporter plugin to automatically parse the new file and show a prompt to import the changes.
 While this option is generally robust, there are certain cases in which more control over the import process is required.

-For greater control over your imports, use the Articy Importer Menu.
-It can be accessed through the Articy Importer button on the Level Toolbar (UE4) or through the Settings menu (UE5).
+For greater control over your imports, use the Articy X Importer Menu.
+It can be accessed through the Articy X Importer button on the Level Toolbar (UE4) or through the Settings menu (UE5).

 **Unreal Engine 4**
 ![](https://www.articy.com/articy-importer/unreal/adx/articywindow.png)